‘So alone’: As NATO countries end their Kabul airlift, many interpreters, embassy staffers and drivers are left behind

 An army of veterans and volunteers organizes online to evacuate Afghans, from thousands of miles away

-“I think humanity has fallen apart,” said one employee of a local nongovernmental organization contracted by the German government, whose name has been withheld by The Washington Post after he said he was not in a fit enough mental state to decide on the risk.
-He shared a photo of what he said was one of his colleagues, beheaded by the Taliban when they took over his neighborhood.
+“I think humanity has fallen apart,” said one employee of a local nongovernmental organization contracted by the German government, who spoke on the condition of anonymity because he said he was not in a fit enough mental state to decide on the risk.
+He shared a photo of what he said was one of his colleagues, who was beheaded by the Taliban when they took over his neighborhood.

 “It feels as though I am so alone,” he said, his voice breaking as he spoke.